feilchenfeldt/Evolutionary_Genomics_Tutorial/UnixBasics.md

 Also, never forget that the internet is your best friend!
 Google your questions or use an AI chatbot. <br>

-Most UNIX commands and many other programs have help pages accessed through: `command_name --help`, or `command_name -h`, which also describe different ways to run a program.
+Most UNIX commands and many other programs have help pages accessed through: `command_name --help`, or `command_name -h`, which describe in short notation different ways to run the program.
+Some programs that need arguments a
 Most programs also have a more exhaustive manual page accessed by typing `man PROGRAM_NAME`.

+  Note that to exit man pages or many other programs opening text in the terminal, you need to press `q`.

 **Q** Access the `ls` help page and the `ls` manual page.